 For example, DNA evidence suggests that while Old World Vultures (those found in Europe and Africa) share a very close genetic relationship to hawks and eagles, New World Vultures (those found in the Americas) occupy their own basal branch within the broader Accipitrimorphae clade that both groups share.
 These two groups of vultures share many characteristics that were developed separately.

 While hawks, eagles, and falcons used to be included in Order Falconiformes, today they have been split up and reclassified.
-Hawks and eagles are now in Order Accipitriformes and falcons are in Falconiformes.
+Hawks and eagles are now placed in Order Accipitriformes and falcons in Order Falconiformes.
 Ornithologists are still undecided on where to place our New World vultures, whether in Accipitriformes or in their own order, Cathartiformes.
-Historically, ornithologists thought New World Vultures were closely related to storks and cranes based DNA-DNA hybridization studies from the 1980s and on anatomical similarity.
+Historically, ornithologists thought New World Vultures were closely related to storks and cranes based on DNA-DNA hybridization studies from the 1980s and on anatomical similarity, but the most recent DNA analyses place them closer to hawks and eagles.

 Owls are entirely separate, genetically, from hawks, and are classified in their own order, Strigiformes.
 The fossil record of owls indicates that they are among the oldest groups of living birds.
 DNA data provided in the 1980s by Sibley and Ahlquist had suggested that owl progenitors separated about 80,000 years ago from the line that produced the other large group of nocturnal predators, the goatsuckers and nightjars (Caprimulgiformes).
 However, a more recent analysis of the avian family tree by Prum et al. (2015) places Strigiformes nearest the line that produced mousebirds (Coliiformes).
 This means that, as with the New World vultures, the physiological similarities between hawks (and their relations) and owls also arose through parallel or convergent evolution.